jserrats/tfm/root_detection/root.md

 /system/xbin/su
 ```

-The /system is mounted as read only, so we cannot modify it just yet.
+The `/system` path is mounted as read only, so we cannot modify it just yet.
 In order to do so in an emulator, we must start it with the flag `-writable-system`

 ```console
 ~/Android/Sdk/emulator/emulator -avd root -writable-system